-Stepping Stones works to fill gaps and meet unmet needs for services to children, teens and adults with disabilities.
+Stepping Stones is a nonprofit, community impact agency that fills gaps and meets unmet needs for providing services to children, teens and adults with disabilities.
 This has been the hallmark of the agency since its inception as Greater Cincinnati’s first summer camp for children with disabilities in 1963.

-- Started the region’s first on-site infant stimulation program
+- Launched the region’s first on-site infant stimulation program in 1971

-- Started Step-Up, the region’s first alternative education program of its kind for students with autism who have exhausted options in the traditional school system
+- Started Step-Up in 2004 as another first in the region.
+The alternative education serves students with autism who have exhausted options in the traditional school system

 Started by Parents: A parent, who could not find summer camping opportunities for her daughter with cerebral palsy, enlisted friends to start their own camp.
 They contacted the Convalescent Aid Society, which owned the former Fresh Air Farm on 23-acres in Indian Hill, to obtain permission to run a day camp for children with disabilities.
 The Fresh Air Farm had been established in the 1890s for use by inner city residents as an escape from foul city air.
 With changing lifestyles, the Fresh Air Farm’s use was dwindling.
 The day camp was an immediate success.